Television in South Korea: History

 Since the beginning of the 1950s, television was introduced to Korea by RCA to sell second-hand black & white TV sets as a marketing scheme.
 Some TV sets were strategically set up at Pagoda Park, others at the Seoul Station and Gwanghwamun during this time.
 However it was not until 1956 when South Korea began its own television broadcasting station, the HLKZ-TV, part of the KORCAD (RCA Distribution Company).
 The first ever Korean television drama, 천국의 문 (The Gates of Heaven) debuted the same year, planning director Choi Chang-Bong spent two and a half months continuously fixing the script, preparing sets and even the first instance of special effects, all for a drama that lasted no longer than fifteen minutes.

+Following the establishment of KORCAD TV, the Catholic Kyunghyang Shinmun planned to obtain a television license, without specifying what channel would they use.

 The early 1960s saw a phenomenal growth in television broadcasting.
 On 1 October 1961 the first full-scale television station, HLKA-TV (now known as KBS 1TV), was established and began operation under the Ministry of Culture and Public Information.

 Following KBS was Tongyang Broadcasting Corporation's TBC-TV which was launched in 1964, and ran until merged in 1980.
 It was the first private television network in South Korea.

 The second commercial television system, MBC-TV, made its debut in 1969.
 The advent of MBC-TV brought significant development to the television industry in Korea and after 1969 the television industry was characterized by furious competition among the three networks.

+Satellite links were established in June 1970.
+Early events included the Apollo 15 moon landing and Richard Nixon's visit to Beijing.

 The 1970s were highlighted by government intervention into the media system in Korea.
 In 1972, President Park Chung Hee government imposed censorship upon media through the Martial Law Decree.
 The government revised the Broadcasting Law under the pretext of improving the quality of television programming.
 After the revision of the law, the government expanded its control of media content by requiring all television and radio stations to review programming before and after transmission.
 Although the government argued that its action was taken as a result of growing public criticism of broadcasting media practices, many accused the government of wanting to establish a monopoly over television broadcasting.